Matt Dillon

 Matt Dillon Now

-Matt Dillon rarely appears on screen: among his recent films, there's the biographical drama "Capone" (2020), where he played mobster Johnny Torrio, Al Capone's mentor, and also the movie "Asteroid City" by Wes Anderson.
+Matt Dillon has been selective with his screen appearances in recent years, taking on roles in the biographical drama "Capone" (2020) as mobster Johnny Torrio, Al Capone's mentor, and "Asteroid City" by Wes Anderson.

 Matt Dillon in the movie 'Capone'